Make Marketing Suck Less

 The words you use and how you say them are also a sales conversion tool.
 Copywriting produces a physical deliverable for your website, email, and other business collateral.

-- Messaging is what you want to say
+• Messaging is what you say

-- Copywriting is how to say it on the page
+• Copywriting is how you say it

 Before you hire a copywriter or a marketer, you need to craft your business’s messaging strategy.
+Otherwise, you're just amplifying confusion.

 What are the Core Components of a Messaging Strategy